 Travel from Venice

 Trieste is about a 2-hour trip East from Venice (€25 return) on a comfortable and cosy warm train.

-Positioned on the Adriatic Sea and almost at the end of a slither of Italian territory, the Slovenian border is only some 3 kilometres away.
+Positioned on the Adriatic Sea and almost at the end of a sliver of Italian territory, the Slovenian border is only some 3 kilometres away.
 The Croatian border is about 15 kilometres south of Trieste.

 Have you heard much about Trieste as a travel destination?

-This may be a great reason to visit…
+This is a great reason to visit…

 Another reason for visiting is that my mother’s family was from Fiume (I think) but lived in Trieste.
-Fiume (now Rijeka, Croatia) is one of those unfortunate cities, that was bandied around between empires and countries, depending on which war was on at the time.
+Fiume (now Rijeka, Croatia) is one of those tumultuous cities, that was bandied around between empires and countries, depending on which war was on at the time.

 Also evident of more money here than the south are the luxurious up-market stores, expensive cars, and well-dressed fashionable locals.
-Although, it does seem that the majority of locals are fashionably and impeccably dressed in Italy.
+Although, it does seem that the majority of locals are fashionably and impeccably dressed throughout Italy.
 Regardless of the occasion, I always feel a tad under-dressed in this country.